Temple Owls Logo

 Temple Owls Logo 1996

 In 1996, artists depicted a flying burgundy owl flapping its wings.
 Judging by its outstretched paws and a predatory open beak, it is about to attack its prey.
 The speed lines add a sense of movement to the logo.
 Because the design is done in a cartoon style, the wings are unnaturally curved upwards.
-The silhouette of the bird is outlined in black outlines.
+The bird’s silhouette is outlined in black.
 The paws, beaks, and dots on the feathers are gray, and the claws and eyes are bright yellow.
 In addition, there is a tiny “T” on one of the feathers on the right side.
-Above is the sports teams’ name, which is written in a large triangular serif font.
+Above is the sports team’s name, written in a large, triangular serif font.
 The first line is the gray word “TEMPLE,” and the second is the white “OWLS.”

 2014 – 2017